 Adversarial Model or Litigation is the traditional process that most people think of when they think of resolving their differences or when they plan on obtaining a divorce.
 It is a lawyer-center process.
 The Adversarial Model does not mean that the parties will engage in a knock-down drag out fight to the finish, though that sometimes happens.
 In fact, most divorces end with an agreement or a resolution that does not involve a trial.

 In the Adversarial Model the court system and the threat of taking the matter to court is on the front burner.
 This can add to the incentive to settle the case.
 The court system, the laws and legal rules developed over time (centuries actually) provide the framework and guidance for the parties and the lawyers to work within.
-Often in the Adversarial Model each party will hire experts to defend their.
+Often in the Adversarial Model each party will hire experts to defend their positions which becomes a battle of the experts.
 It is a position based process in which a resolution is developed as the parties “butt heads” and then each “gives a little” hopefully resulting in compromise.
 The parties are not working together toward resolution but rather against each other until an understanding is reached.
 If the process fails, the parties will have a judge or other judicial personnel make the decisions for them.
 It is taken out of their hands.